-The temple is situated in Aundha Nagnath in Hingoli district of Maharashtra.
+Aundha Nagnath Location: The temple is situated in Aundha Nagnath in the Hingoli district of Maharashtra.
 The address of the temple is as follows:

 Nanded – Aundha Rd, Aundha Nagnath, Maharashtra 431705

-Parbhani and Nanded are the nearest cities to the temple.
-Parbhani is about 50 kilometers from the temple and Nanded is at a distance of 64 kilometers.
+By road: Parbhani and Nanded are the nearest cities to the temple.
+Parbhani is about 50 kilometres from the temple and Nanded is at a distance of 64 kilometres.
 There are roads connecting these cities to other major cities like Mumbai, Pune, and Aurangabad.

-The nearest airport to Aundha Nagnath temple is Nanded airport.
-It is at a distance of 60 kilometers from the temple.
+By air: The nearest airport to Aundha Nagnath temple is Nanded Airport.
+It is at a distance of 60 kilometres from the temple.

-Parbhani junction is the nearest railway junction to Aundha Nagnath temple.
-The distance from the junction to the temple is 50 kilometers.
+By rail: Parbhani junction is the nearest railway junction to Aundha Nagnath temple.
+The distance from the junction to the temple is 50 kilometres.

 As per mythology, Ravan, the antagonist of the great epic Ramayan, was an ardent devotee of Lord Shiva.
 Ravan performed strict and painful penance for thousands of years to please Shiva.
 One day, when Shiva appeared in front of him, Ravan requested that the Lord take the form of a Shivling and accompany him to Lanka.